-But he can be counted on to find females, some new, almost every year, very often traveling from long distances, and often in the woods away from his primary seasonal travel routes within the power line ROW.
+But he can be counted on to find females, some new, every year, very often traveling from long distances, and often in the woods away from his primary seasonal travel routes within the power line ROW.

 M3 selects different hibernation sites nearly every season.

 M1 nests annually, averaging 4 eggs per clutch.
 No eggs have survived in the observed years: all being destroyed by racoons within a day of nesting.
 She nests at different sites each year and occassionally crosses the paved road to nest in the meadow, and crosses again as she returns to her primary activity area.